PetrKryslUCSD/FinEtoolsDeforLinearTutorials/docs/src/tutorials/Cook-plane-stress_tut.md

 ## Goals

-- Show how to generate the mesh.
+- Show how to generate the mesh by creating a rectangular block and reshaping it.
 - Execute the simulation with a static-equilibrium algorithm (solver).

 ```julia